mohamed-omar-mubark/mohamed-omar-mubark/README.md

 <h5 align="left">
-Hi, I am Mohamed Omar, Bachelor's degree in agricultural engineering. <br /> Currently, front-end developer with 3+ years of hands-on experience developing and implementing applications and solutions using a range of technologies, and programming languages. <br /> I worked on many types of projects such as ERP, CRM, CMS, multi tenancy and vendors, medical and commercial management systems, etc.
-<br /> Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a front-end developer.
+Hi, I am Mohamed Omar, Bachelor's degree in agricultural engineering. <br /> <br /> Currently, front-end developer with 3+ years of hands-on experience developing and implementing applications and solutions using a range of technologies, and programming languages. <br /> <br /> I worked on many types of projects such as ERP, CRM, CMS, multi tenancy and vendors, medical and commercial management systems, etc. <br /> <br /> Seeking to leverage broad development experience and hands-on technical expertise in a challenging role as a front-end developer.
 </h5>

 ###